hpolatt/crm-app/CONTRIBUTING.md

-# Contributing to CRM Application
+# Contributing to PKT Application

-Thank you for your interest in contributing to this CRM Application!
+Thank you for your interest in contributing to this PKT Application!
 This document provides guidelines and instructions for contributing.

 ## 🤝 How to Contribute